Highlyflammable-Tech/homepage/content/_index.md

 ## About

-Self-taught DevOps engineer, currently working as a platform engineer.
+Self-taught programmer, currently working as a platform engineer.

 ## Technology